xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 We will see in detail about the local SID allocation for different SID functionalities. (lets keep the focus restricted to uSID and not Format1 )

-These are some of the mails SID functioanlities we have today
+These are some of the important SID functionalities we have today

-uN : Locator SID
+- uN : Locator SID
-uA : Adjacency SID
+- uA : Adjacency SID
-uDT4/6 : Per-VRF SID for GRT/VPN (ipv4/ipv6)
+- uDT4/6 : Per-VRF SID for GRT/VPN (ipv4/ipv6)
-uDX4/6 : Per-CE SID for GRT/VPN (ipv4/ipv6)
+- uDX4/6 : Per-CE SID for GRT/VPN (ipv4/ipv6)
-uDX2 : L2VPN SID for EVPN VPWS
+- uDX2 : L2VPN SID for EVPN VPWS
-uB6 : BSID for SRv6 Policy
+- uB6 : BSID for SRv6 Policy
-uDT2U: EVPN ELAN SID for known-unicast uDT2M : EVPN ELAN SID for BUM traffic
+- uDT2U: EVPN ELAN SID for known-unicast
+- uDT2M : EVPN ELAN SID for BUM traffic

 Calculaton goes like this,

 **MAX SIDs allocated** =  sum (uN:uLocal) + 2*uA

-- We now reserve 16 uN SIDs by default in hardware to avoid issues with locator configs during OOR conditions
+- 16 uN SIDs are reserved by default in hardware to avoid issues with locator configs during OOR conditions
-- uLocal here is the local SID on the box which can fall into categories like (uA, uDT4/6, uDX4/6/2)
+- uLocal here is the local SID on the box which can fall into categories like (uA, uDT4/6, uDX4/6/2 .. etc )
 - uA is counted 3 times, once as a part of uN:uLocal (uLocal = uA),and twice for local-only uA

 **Example:**